Scott Nimerfro: Awards and nominations

 In 2008, Nimerfro was nominated for a Writers Guild of America award for his work on Pushing Daisies.

 Death

-Nimerfro died on April 17, 2016, aged 54 after a year long battle with angiosarcoma.
+Nimerfro died on April 17, 2016, aged 54 after a year-long battle with angiosarcoma.

 The Once Upon a Time episode "Sisters" is dedicated to his memory.

+In the Star Trek: Strange New Worlds episode "Subspace Rhapsody", Nyota Uhura has a communication with the 'U.S.S.
+Nimerfro,' possibly in reference to him.